£580 per person sharing a twin/double room single supplement £80 - FLIGHTS NOT INCLUDED

 After our Dupont’s Lark search we will then explore the surrounding habitats, the gorge itself should hold Griffon Vultures, Raven, Red-billed Chough, Black Redstart, Blue Rock Thrush, Crag Martin and several other species.
 We can look amongst the dry stone walls and grey-leaved cistus for Little Owl, Dartford Warbler, Rock Sparrow, Rock Bunting, Cirl Bunting, and on the rocky plain there may be Crested, Calandra & Thekla Larks whilst overhead we may see Golden or Bonelli’s Eagle, as well as displaying Goshawk or migrant Booted and Short-toed Eagles.

-The nearby landscape has pockets of woodland where we can find Crested Tit, Iberian Magpies, Southern Grey Shrike and a few common woodland species.
+The nearby landscape has pockets of woodland where we can find Crested Tit, Iberian Magpies, Iberian Grey Shrike and a few common woodland species.
 Eurasian Hoopoes should have just arrived and may be heard calling whilst White Storks attend to their nest repairs and Lesser Kestrels reform their colonies in the old castle walls.
 Nights in Sepulveda.

 Today will shall take a second stab at finding the Dupont’s Lark if we never had satisfactory views of it yesterday.
 Then we shall work our way across to Segovia stopping at several locations, adding to our growing bird list.
 A large parkland area with a lagoon may produce Great Spotted and Green Woodpeckers, Short-toed Treecreeper, Serin and other parkland species, whilst the laguna may hold one or two interesting ducks and grebes.